 - Security services (supply of security personnel) provided to a registered person, except Government Departments which have taken registration for TDS and entities registered under composition scheme, shall be put under RCM.

-- Services provided by unregistered Business Facilitator (BF) to a bank and agent of Business correspondent (BC) toa BC shall be put under RCM.
+- Services provided by an unregistered Business Facilitator (BF) to a bank and agent of Business correspondent (BC) to BC shall be put under RCM.

 D. Law Amendments

 The GST Council in its 31st meeting held today at New Delhi gave in principle approval to the following amendments in the GST Acts.
 The recommendations of the Council will be made effective only after the necessary amendments in the GST Acts are carried out.

 - Creation of a Centralised Appellate Authority for Advance Ruling (AAAR) to deal with cases of conflicting decisions by two or more State Appellate Advance Ruling Authorities on the same issue.